argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 Officially, answers need to be passed as a list of `{'answer_start': int, 'text': str}`-dicts.
 However, we only support a string, where the `answer_start` is inferred from the `context` and `text`-field.
 ```

-We then use either `question-context-answet`-set or a `formatting_func` to further fine-tune the model.
+We then use either `question-context-answer`-set or a `formatting_func` to further fine-tune the model.

 #### Training